Binary-ShadowMonarch/Bookapp/README.md

 This project taught me a lot about full-stack development, containerization, and building a real application that people might actually use.
 I learned about:

 - **Web Workers and background processing** - Never knew I could detect clients' CPU cores and use web workers to do stuff on my clients' browser.
-Not sure how it affects UX like opening multiple browser tabs, I use all cores for parsing.
+Not sure how it affects UX, when opening multiple browser tabs, I use all cores for parsing.
 I create workers based on how many logical cores are available (pretty sure browser should handle and make available/claim back resources used by my workers/parser).

 - **JWT authentication and security best practices** - Like session-based and JSON web tokens (how I get automatically logged in on sites I visit like Notion - I get it now)

 - **Docker orchestration and microservices** - Honestly I still don't get it fully and it barely works on my current setup, but cool thing was once it worked, it just ran with no hassle when deploying on CloudPanel over on the Ubuntu server, no hiccups.
 I didn't download/install Node, Go, manually ran any containers, just `git pull` created envs and `docker-compose --env-file ./.env up --build -d` just worked!

 - **GitHub** - My project is a private repository, and when I push new changes, I didn't want to manually download zip, scp my file to Ubuntu server and then run docker-compose.
 But I didn't have to, I created a deploy key for my repository with read access, and set it up on Ubuntu server to use it, then I can now just do `git pull` to pull latest changes once cloned!
 Pretty awesome right?
-I also have a deploy.sh that just does this for me when I do ./deploy.sh.
+I also have bash script called deploy.sh that just does this for me when I do ./deploy.sh.

 - **EPUB file format and parsing** - I thought .epub was file type like .jpg for image, turned out it's an archive style, with structure and multiple files, like HTML/XHTML, CSS, fonts inside.
 I didn't know there could be images inside .epub files.